Lux Build Guide by katt5

 - Use this for vision (bushes, objectives) whenever necessary.

 - It has a low CDR lategame, but don't spam it too much -- keep an eye on your mana!

 Final Spark (Q)

 COST: 100 mana

 Active: Lux winds up for 1 second to fire a giant laser in a line that deals magic damage to all enemies hit, briefly Sight icon revealing them as well as the surrounding area.
 If Final Spark hits at least one enemy champion that dies within 1.75 seconds, a percentage of its maximum cooldown is refunded.

 Your ult, which does a ridiculous amount of damage, procs your illumination passive, and re-applies it.
 Use this to snipe anybody trying to escape, to snipe baron, to snipe their blue buff to really piss off the opponents jungler, to snipe dragon... the list goes on and on.

-E-R: Use E to gain vision of your opponent and then try and snipe them off with R!
+Use E to gain vision of your opponent or an objective and then snipe it with R!

 |This item gives you a huge amount of AP, making it an auto-include on Lux.[/b]|